USNavalResearchLaboratory/eispac/docs/guide/02-scripts.rst

    additional information about that observation in the "Details" panel.

 E. **Details**: General use panel for displaying help information, observation details, and status updates.
+Newer versions of the GUI have addtional tabs here for viewing context images from SDO / AIA (or SOHO / EIT before 2010-May) as well as general help information.

 F. **Download** **Controls**: Select output directory, download selected file, download all files in the list (use with care!), or make a text